fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 ---
-title: Cleaning and processing resting state EEG
+title: Cleaning and processing resting-state EEG
-tags: [chennu2016, madrid2019]
+tags: [eeg-chennu, madrid2019]
 ---

-# Cleaning and processing resting state EEG
+# Cleaning and processing resting-state EEG

 # Introduction
 This tutorial has been created for the FieldTrip workshop in Madrid 2019.
 It shows how to preprocess and analyse resting state EEG data using the example of an open access dataset shared by University of Cambridge.
 You can click here for details on the dataset.

 In this tutorial you will learn how to load and inspect this dataset using FieldTrip.
 You will perform some basic preprocessing and finally you will do a time frequency analysis on the resting state data including